Application Requirements Admission Cycle beginning July 2020 for Acceptance in 2021

 Step 2: Deadlines

-- In order to be considered for early decision (and begin the WKU DPT program the Summer of 2020), ALL required transcripts, applications and fees must be received by the dealine of August 15, 2019.
+- In order to be considered for the WKU Early Acceptance process (and begin the WKU DPT program the Summer of 2021), ALL application materials must be received by both PTCAS and WKU as indicated above.

-- Requirements to be considered for early decision:
+- Requirements to be considered for Early Acceptance:

 - Prerequisite GPA 3.6 or higher